Tucker's slam highlights 6-run fifth inning, Astros beat A's - WHIZ News

 Oakland starter Adam Oller pitched 4 2/3 innings, allowing five hits and two earned runs.

 Houston has won three of its last four.
-At 73-41, the Astros hold a two-game lead over the Yankees for the best record in the American League.
+At 73-41, the Astros hold a 1.5-game lead over the Yankees for the best record in the American League.

 TRAINER’S ROOM